cdl-saarland/AnICA/README.md

     - [ ] measurements
     - [X] OSACA
   - [ ] look into sampling constraint solvers if sampling turns out to be an issue
+  - [X] maybe give highest priority to the present feature and go to TOP in the absinsn once it is set to TOP
   - [X] check whether using an SMT solver for subsumption is necessary and reasonable
   - [X] make AbstractionConfig configurable
   - [X] make iwho.Context configurable